Bounds on charging power of open quantum batteries: Examples

 In order to solve Eq. (\ref{e41}), we write $ \rho^{AB}$ in the matrix form

-Substituting the above matrix into Eq. (\ref{e41}) one can attain a first-order system of ordinary differential equations in the sixteen unknown functions $r_{ij}(t)$, which has to be solved numerically under the initial conditions.
+Substituting the above matrix into Eq. (\ref{e41}) gives a first-order system of ordinary differential equations in the sixteen unknown functions $r_{ij}(t)$, which has to be solved numerically under the initial conditions.

-In the following, we have plotted the change in the stored work, $\Delta W= W_{max} (t)- W_{max} (0)$, in units of $\omega_{0}$, as a function $\omega_{0} t$ for $T=0$ in Fig.\ref{fig3}, where the initial state is chosen as $|\varphi_{AB}(0)\rangle= |1\rangle\otimes|0\rangle$ that the $QB$ is empty.
+Next, change in the stored work, $\Delta W= W_{max} (t)- W_{max} (0)$ in units of $\omega_{0}$, as a function $\omega_{0} t$ at $T=0$ is studied as presented in Fig. \ref{fig3}.
+The initial state is chosen as $|\varphi_{AB}(0)\rangle= |1\rangle\otimes|0\rangle$ implying that the $QB$ is empty.
 Solid blue line indicates overdamped regime and dashed red line presents underdamped regime that both of them are shown local Markovian dynamics.
 While dotted purple line remarks overdamped regime and solid green line displays underdamped regime which are considered for local non-Markovian dynamics.
 As can be seen, the maximum value of stored work, i.e., $ \Delta W=\omega_{0}$, can be provided for underdamped and non-Markovian regime.

-In Fig.\ref{fig4}, charging power of the battery $\mathbb{P}$ and the upper bound $\sigma_{\mathscr{A}} \sqrt{I_{Q}}$ are plotted as a function $\omega_{0} t$ for $T=0$.
+In Fig. \ref{fig4}, charging power of the battery $\mathbb{P}$ and the upper bound $\sigma_{\mathscr{A}} \sqrt{I_{Q}}$ are plotted as a function $\omega_{0} t$ for $T=0$.
 Dashed black line presents $\sigma_{\mathscr{A}} \sqrt{I_{Q}}$ and red solid line shows $\mathbb{P}$.
-Local Markovian dynamics for overdamped and underdamped regime is shown in Fig.\ref{fig4}(a) and Fig.\ref{fig4}(b) respectively.
-Also, local non-Markovian dynamics for overdamped and underdamped regime is illustrated in Fig.\ref{fig4} (c) and Fig.\ref{fig4}(d), respectively.
-Numerical results in panels (a)-(d) have been obtained by setting the parameters as Fig.\ref{fig3}.
+Local Markovian dynamics for overdamped and underdamped regime is shown in Fig. \ref{fig4}(a) and Fig. \ref{fig4}(b) respectively.
+Also, local non-Markovian dynamics for overdamped and underdamped regime is illustrated in Fig. \ref{fig4} (c) and Fig. \ref{fig4}(d), respectively.
+Numerical results in panels (a)-(d) have been obtained by setting the parameters as Fig. \ref{fig3}.

-As one can observe, it is clear from Fig.\ref{fig4}(d) the greatest value for charging power, $\mathbb{P}=0.1 \omega_{0}$ can be achieved for underdamped regime and non-Markovian dynamics at the time $\omega_{0} t=15$.
-Moreover, one can notice that the upper bound, $\sigma_{\mathscr{A}} \sqrt{I_{Q}}$, at given time intervals, is reached to $\mathbb{P}$, that implies the bound is saturated.
+As the system undergoes a transition to the non-Markovian and underdamped regime (see Fig. \ref{fig4}(d)), the power boosts significantly by up to two orders of magnitudes.
+It can be observed that the greatest value for charging power can be achieved for underdamped regime and non-Markovian dynamics at the time $\omega_{0} t=15$.
+Moreover, one can notice that at the same time, the power $\mathbb{P}$, reaches upper bound $\sigma_{\mathscr{A}} \sqrt{I_{Q}}$, implying that the bound is saturated (i.e., the power and upper bound curves closely meet.).
+It can be observed that the behavior of power and upper bound are qualitatively in agreement once the mentioned conditions are satisfied.